google/yamlfmt/docs/command-usage.md

 * Technically they can be combined but why would you?
     - `-arrFlag a,b -arrFlag c`
     - Result: `arrFlag: [a b c]`

+## Debug Logging

+Debug logging can be enabled through the `-debug` [array flag](#string-array-flags).
+The following is the list of supported debug codes:
+* `paths`
+    - Log the details for the path discovery process.
+Use it to debug your include/exclude patterns.
+* `config`
+    - Log the details for the configuration loading process.
+Use it to figure out which config file yamlfmt uses and why.
+* `all`
+    - Enable all available debug codes.